Atom trapping and dynamics in the interaction of optical vortices with quadrupole-active transitions: Abstract

 \section{Abstract}

 Recent studies have confirmed the coupling of optical vortices, such as Laguerre-Gaussian and Bessel-Gaussian modes, to quadrupole-active atomic transitions.
 This interaction has been shown to be enhanced considerably in the case of Laguerre-Gaussian beams due to the gradient coupling, particularly in the case of a relatively large winding number.
 Here we consider the trapping and the dynamics of atoms in the optical quadrupole potential generated by two co-axial counter-propagating optical vortex beams.
 We focus on the atomic transition $6^2S_{1/2}\rightarrow 5^2D_{5/2}$ in Cs which is a dipole-forbidden, but a quadrupole-allowed transition.
 We show how this atomic transition engages with the optical vortex fields at near-resonance, leading to atom trapping in the optical quadrupole potential well accompanied by translational motion.
-We set out the formalism leading to atom trapping and show how the optical forces generate the atomic motion, illustrating the results using typical experimentally accessible parameters.
+We show how the optical forces generate the motion of the atoms trapped within the quadrupole potential, illustrating the results using typical experimentally accessible parameters.

 \keywords{ Quadrupole interaction , optical vortex beams, atom trapping and dynamics}